pulumi/pulumi-hugo/themes/default/content/blog/fullstack-pulumi-mern-stack-digitalocean/index.md

 ![here](./redeploying.png)

-If you're up for it, you might also try scaling the service by bumping the `instanceCount` from `1` to `2` in the code --- or better, making that value configurable by stack:
+Finally, if you're up for it, you might also try scaling the service by bumping the `instanceCount` from `1` to `2` in the code --- or better, making that value configurable by stack:

 ```diff
   const config = new pulumi.Config();